Digital Mental Health Resources for LGBTQ+ and Allies

 Future Directions in Understanding and Addressing Mental Health among LGBTQ Youth

-Nearly 20,000 people read this article that looks at how the mental health challenges of LGBTQ youth changed and the directions professionals must take.
+Nearly 20,000 people have read this article, which looks at how the mental health challenges of LGBTQ youth have changed and the directions professionals should take to continue providing quality care.

 The Lesbian, Gay, Bisexual and Transgender Communities’ Mental Health Care Needs and Experiences of Mental Health Services: An Integrative Review of Qualitative Studies

-This article gives you the chance to learn about the current research into the LGBTQ+ community’s mental health needs and their experiences.
+Learn about current research on the LGBTQ+ community’s mental health needs and experiences.

 Current Capacity and Future Implementation of Mental Health Services in U.S. LGBTQ Community Centers

-Find out more about the community help available to LGBTQ+ youth and the type of support they will need in the future in this article.
+Find out more about community help available to LGBTQ+ youth and the type of support they may need in the future in this article.

 Typologies of Social Support and Associations with Mental Health Outcomes Among LGBT Youth